Frequently Asked Questions

 Most frequent questions and answers

 - We are a very small business, usually just me.

-- We do not have a shop, but products are available via a either collection or Mail order, please email.
+- Products are available via a either collection or Mail order, please email.

 We are delivering via Royal Mail or DHL and sometimes other couriers, Parcels are sent Monday to Thursday.